9 Oct Sat Narbonne, then Barcelona

 As we walked along the promenade we encountered many more sculptures, and magnificent views of the beach, and on the opposite side, magnificent buildings with ornate sculptured crests and gargoyles.
 The port is very busy with ocean liners and we could see several of them berthed.
 We walked to the end of the promenade to the Mirador de Colon.
 The Columbus Monument

-is a 60 m (197 ft) tall monument for Christopher Columbus
+m (197 ft) tall monument for Christopher Columbus

 at the lower end of La Rambla